DragonSenses/Curiosity/JavaScript2/Regular expressions/10-regex-greedy-and-lazy/regex-greedy-and-lazy.md

 6. The engine keep backtracking: it decreases the count of repetition for `pattern:'.'` until the rest of the pattern (in our case `pattern:'"'`) matches:

     ![](witch_greedy6.svg)

+7. The match is complete.

+8. So the first match is `match:"witch" and her "broom"`.
+If the regular expression has flag `pattern:g`, then the search will continue from where the first match ends.
+There are no more quotes in the rest of the string `subject:is one`, so no more results.

+That's probably not what we expected, but that's how it works.

+**In the greedy mode (by default) a quantified character is repeated as many times as possible.**

+The regexp engine adds to the match as many characters as it can for `pattern:.+`, and then shortens that one by one, if the rest of the pattern doesn't match.

+For our task we want another thing.
+That's where a lazy mode can help.